Camel-Black/CBAI/README.md

 # CBAI
-An Ai to feel a pictur
+An Ai Which feels a picture